-In year's past, the interaction between fixed and discount rates made this a potential tricky decision.
+In years past, the interaction between fixed and discount rates made this a potentially tricky decision.
 Right now the pendulum has swung more towards fixed deals, which are at their cheapest ever.
 In many cases they are lower than discount rates, even before any potential future increases to variable deals.

 Interest-only means you NEED a separate plan to pay off your debt

 With an interest-only mortgage, your monthly payment does not chip away at your actual debt.
 Instead, it just covers the cost of borrowing the money.
-After 25 years of paying the interest on a £100,000 loan, you would still owe £100,000.
+After 25 years of paying the interest on a £100,000 loan, you'd still owe £100,000.

 Brokers and lenders are rarely cheapest for add-on products you need